Anki vs Quizlet: Best Flashcard App for Studying [2026]

 Did you know?
 Anki’s interface design hasn’t shipped a major refresh since around 2014.
 The same austere panel layout that ships today is what early Japanese learners saw a decade ago.
 Some power users consider that a feature.

 Quizlet is the opposite.
 The mobile app is genuinely enjoyable.
 Add images with two taps, record audio, import diagrams, drill vocabulary with a swipe.
 The Brain Beats feature even turns flashcards into actual songs.
-Quizlet also launched a native app inside ChatGPT in March 2026.
+Quizlet also launched a native app inside ChatGPT in March 2026, replacing the older Q-Chat tutor that Quizlet retired in June 2025.

 But there’s a catch.
 Most of Quizlet’s best features sit behind the paywall: